anarancio/solidity-owl/README.md

 ### Future steps

-1) Complete the following sections (changing the UI)
+1) Complete the following sections

 * Events
 * Transactions: get the transaction info by hash, show event when a transaction is confirmed or cancelled.
 * Blocks: get information about a specific block (events, transactions) or block range.
-* Contract: general information about the contract, latest block, storage variables, for mappings we can get the value for a key.
+* Contract: general information about the contract, latest block, storage variables.
-* Addresses: info about address, like the transaction count.
+* Addresses

 2) Add the possibility to watch multiple contracts

-3) UI for standar smart contracts invocations: inspect the abi and generate the web3js code for the invocations of the functions